sliceofcake/PixivMediaScraper/README.md

 sliceofcake@example.com
 secretstrawberrycake
 ```
 This software needs your pixiv account login information because you can't scrape pixiv without an account.
-If you don't feel comfortable putting your email and password in a text file like this, just make a new account that you use only with this software [that's what I even do, and I wrote this software!].
+If you don't feel comfortable putting your email and password in a text file like this (you shouldn't feel comfortable doing such a thing!), just make a new account that you use only with this software.

 userIDA.txt looks like this:
 ```